 Boston, MA 02118

 3.)
 You will be notified if a hearing is necessary.

-More info about File a complaint against a home improvement contractor
+More info for File a complaint against a home improvement contractor

 Homeowners should file a complaint with the Office against the contractor, using the HIC Complaint Form even if the contractor is not registered.
 Filing a complaint against an unregistered contractor will not result in a monetary award for the homeowner, but it may result in disciplinary action being taken against the contractor’s registration after an enforcement hearing.

 Complaints are reviewed for violations of the Home Improvement Contractor Act.
 If violations are identified, the complaint is processed and scheduled for a hearing before a Hearing Officer.
 The complainant will receive a written acknowledgement of the complaint or an email or letter indicating that the complaint was incomplete and requesting any required, missing documents.
 The contractor will receive written notification that a complaint has been filed along with a copy of the complaint and the supporting documentation.
 He or she will have 30 days to provide a written response to the complaint.
 Likewise, the municipal building official in the city or town in which the work was performed will receive notification of the complaint.
 Once the signed complaint is received with the proper supporting documents, OCABR will schedule a hearing on the complaint and notify all parties.
 OCABR generally schedules hearings 40-60 days from the date the completed complaint was received to allow evidence to be submitted and the contractor to respond.

 Any communication between the Hearing Officer and the complainant/homeowner or contractor/respondent is strictly prohibited.
 All inquiries relative to a pending case shall be in writing, copied to the opposing party, and sent to the Program Coordinator to be given to the Hearing Officer for review and written response.